How many foods do you know that start with J? In this article, we’ve rounded up 20 different foods that start with the letter J.

-From ones you (hopefully) already know, like jalapenos and jelly beans, to new things – what the heck is a jackfruit?
+From ones you (hopefully) already know, like jalapenos and jelly beans, to new and unique foods like jackfruit!

-Without further ado, let’s check out twenty foods that start with J.
+Without further ado, let’s dive into the top 20 foods that start with J.

 Jaboticaba is a purple Brazilian fruit that is slightly grape-like.
 They taste kind of like a combination of a sour grape candy and lychee fruit.
 Now you’ll have to look up lychee 🙂